 Let's Connect!

 We love, love, love seeing your little ones in action!
-Post your photos on your social media account and tag us @myprekbox so we can see which name learning activity you're doing!
+Post your photos on your social media account and use the hashtag #myprekbox so we can see which name learning activity you're doing!
 And be sure to follow us on Facebook and Instagram for more fun and easy activities to do with your preschooler at home!